-(B) showing the date of the last and next scheduled inspection;
+(B) showing the date of the last and next scheduled inspection; and

-(5) on a date mutually agreed upon with the Chief Inspector, file an annual statement signed by the supervisor, showing the number of boilers and certifying that each inspection was conducted pursuant to this Chapter, accompanied by an administrative fee of twenty-five dollars ($25.00) per vessel.
+(5) on a date mutually agreed upon with the Chief Inspector, file an annual statement signed by the supervisor showing the number of boilers and certifying that each inspection was conducted pursuant to this Chapter, accompanied by an administrative fee of twenty-five dollars ($25.00) per vessel.

 (c) Inspection certificates shall not be required for pressure vessels inspected under an owner-user program.